 Roth IRAs: 19.2 million people own $660 billion of retirement money that will never be taxed again.

 Social Security: 78 million baby boomers are able to work beyond the retirement age without losing retirement benefits.

-401(k) Plans: because of automatic enrollment in diversified portfolios, employees are enjoying higher and safer returns.
+401(k) Plans: because of automatic enrollment in diversified portfolios, 16 million employees are enjoying higher and safer returns.
 More »

 Our Role in Tax Reform